iterative/dvc.org/public/static/docs/command-reference/init.md

 ### Initializing DVC without Git

-In rare cases, `--no-scm` option might be used to initialize DVC in a directory that is not part of a Git repository, or to make DVC ignore Git.
+In rare cases, the `--no-scm` option might be desirable: to initialize DVC in a directory that is not part of a Git repo, or to make DVC ignore Git.
 Examples
 include:

 - SCM other than Git is being used.
 Even though there are DVC features that